In this article you will find:

-Artemis makes it their mission to create healthy, wholesome products that “supply the necessary nutrition to dogs at every stage of life, from puppyhood to the golden years”.
+Artemis makes it its mission to create healthy, wholesome products that “supply the necessary nutrition to dogs at every stage of life, from puppyhood to the golden years”.

 Simply put, Artemis’ pet food products are designed to nourish your dog’s body from the inside out using the healthiest, most wholesome ingredients available.

 The Artemis Pet Food Company was founded in 1998 and it is currently based in Carson, California.
 This holistic pet food brand has quickly gained popularity around the country while fostering a reputation for excellence that is hard to beat.

 Artemis has tripled in size over the past two decades and its customers are very vocal about their approval of the brand.

 The Artemis website doesn’t provide much information about where the company gets its ingredients or where the products are made, but research suggests that the Artemis Pet Food Company makes its own food.

 Artemis is a U.S.-based brand that is headquartered in Carson, California.
 The U.S. website doesn’t provide specific information about where or how Artemis products are made, but the Australian version of the website claims that Artemis products are made in California.
 Furthermore, if you look at a package of Artemis pet food you will see that it says “Made in the U.S.A.”

 Artemis Fresh Mix All Life Stages Medium-Large Dog Recipe